 Home-free in Vancouver -- Peter lives in Stanley Park

 Peter is a pastry chef who has traveled the world, including serving in Bosnia.
 He can't work due to arthritis in his hands and has been sleeping outside four years.
 He plays $100 for a storage locker and sleeps on a picnic table in Stanley park.
 Rangers know he is there, but don't hassle as he keeps the place clean and doesn't stay when families come.
-He cleans himself with hot water from the tap in the public bathroom or aquatic center.
+He cleans himself with hot water from the tap in the public bathroom or aquatic centre.

 He is so acclimatized to being outside that being inside to go to movies gives him the flu.
 When he turns 55 BC housing puts him on the fast track to getting a home.
 He also has an social care advocate to wade through any bureaucracy.
-He's quite a guy who loves Vancouver and the city cares for him one person at a time.

 Stay updated on new videos by subscribing to our Youtube channel.